scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

     during the mission. :label:`tour`

-At JPL, the practice of navigating robotic probes in deep space is broken down into three interelated disciplines: (1) Designing a reference trajectory which describes the planned flight path of the spacecraft (*mission design*), (2) keeping track of the actual spacecraft position while the mission is in flight (*orbit
+At JPL, the practice of navigating robotic probes in deep space is broken down into three interrelated disciplines: (1) Designing a reference trajectory which describes the planned flight path of the spacecraft (*mission design*), (2) keeping track of the actual spacecraft position while the mission is in flight (*orbit